 News from the Department of Mathematics

-Math major Jiao Xu spoke at the November 14, 2015 Mathematical Association of America sectional meeting.
+Math majors Dylan Gaspar '16, Rich Lichtenwalner '16, and Jiao Xu spoke at recent Mathematical Association of America sectional meetings.

 Professor Randy Schaeffer passed away unexpectedly in October 2014.
 Please click here to view a tribute to Professor Schaeffer from his colleagues in the Department of Mathematics.